Evan Fournier: Boston Celtics (2021)

 On 25 March 2021, Fournier was traded to the Boston Celtics in exchange for Jeff Teague and two future second round draft picks.
 Fournier had played and started in 26 games and was averaging 19.7 points, 2.9 rebounds, 3.7 assists and 1.0 steals, while shooting 38.8 percent from three-point range with the Magic for the season.
 On 29 March, Fournier debuted for the Celtics against the New Orleans Pelicans but went scoreless in 33 minutes of action.
 On 2 April, Fournier scored 23 points and logged a career-high seven 3-pointers in a 118–102 win over the Houston Rockets.
 Fournier put up 20 points of his 23 point-performance in the fourth quarter, becoming the second Celtics player to score 20 points on 100 percent shooting in a quarter since Paul Pierce.
 He missed several games due to the NBA's COVID-19 health and safety protocols.

-New York Knicks (2021–present)
+New York Knicks (2021–2024)

 On 17 August 2021, the New York Knicks acquired Fournier in a sign-and-trade deal with the Celtics.
-On October 20, Fournier made his Knicks debut, tying a career-high 32 points in a 138–134 double overtime win over his former team, the Boston Celtics.
+On 20 October, Fournier made his Knicks debut, tying a career-high 32 points in a 138–134 double overtime win over his former team, the Boston Celtics.
 On 6 January 2022, Fournier surpassed that career-high, scoring 41 points behind ten three-pointers, along with eight rebounds, in a 108–105 victory over the Celtics.
 On 23 March, in a 121–106 win over the Charlotte Hornets, he broke the Knicks' record of most 3-pointers made in a season, surpassing John Starks' record set in 1995 (217).

+Detroit Pistons (2024)

+On 8 February 2024, Fournier, Ryan Arcidiacono, Malachi Flynn, Quentin Grimes and two second-round picks were traded to the Detroit Pistons in exchange for Bojan Bogdanović and Alec Burks.

+Olympiacos (2024–present)

+On 2 September 2024, Fournier signed with Greek club Olympiacos of the Greek Basket League and the EuroLeague for three years.
+In his debut season, Fournier was named to the All-EuroLeague Team, after averaging 15.8 points in the league with the Reds.
+He led Olympiacos to the Final Four in Abu Dhabi.
+There, Fournier scored a game-high 31 points in the semifinal against Monaco, but was unable to avoid the defeat.
+Fournier won the Greek championship with Olympiacos in 2025.

+On 26 July 2025, Fournier signed a contract extension through 2028 with an increased salary.